video-dev/hls.js/docs/API.md

 All errors are signalled through a unique single event.

-Each error is categorized by:
+Each error is categorized by an error type, error details, and whether or not is is `fatal`:

-- its type:
+- Error Types:
   - `Hls.ErrorTypes.NETWORK_ERROR` for network related errors
   - `Hls.ErrorTypes.MEDIA_ERROR` for media/video related errors
+  - `Hls.ErrorTypes.KEY_SYSTEM_ERROR` for EME related errors
+  - `Hls.ErrorTypes.MUX_ERROR` for demuxing/remuxing related errors
   - `Hls.ErrorTypes.OTHER_ERROR` for all other errors
-- its details:
+- Error Details:
   - refer to [Errors details](#Errors)
-- its fatality:
+- Error is `fatal`:
-  - `false` if error is not fatal, hls.js will try to recover it
+  - `false` if error is not fatal, hls.js will try to recover.
-  - `true` if error is fatal, an action is required to (try to) recover it.
+  - `true` if error is fatal, all attempts to recover have been performed.
+See [LoadPolicies](#fragloadpolicy--keyloadpolicy--certloadpolicy--playlistloadpolicy--manifestloadpolicy--steeringmanifestloadpolicy) details on how to configure retries.

 Full details are described [below](#Errors)